-L2 Pass, Merit, Distinction, Distinction
+L2 Pass, Merit, Distinction, Distinction\

 This two-year course is equivalent to a GCSE.
-This course is taught practically as much as possible but thorough preparation for the written design exam will be a focus throughout both Years 10 and 11.
+This course is taught practically as much as possible but thorough preparation for the written design exam will be a focus mostly during Year 10.
 This course allows pupils to work with a range of engineering materials in a practical way to design and make high-quality products.
 Pupils will have the opportunity to use traditional skills as well as modern technologies such as laser cutting, 3D Computer Aided Design (CAD), 3D printing and modelling.
+There is an element of using mathematics to solve problems and being able to work with a good degree of accuracy.